Shards-Of-Sapphire/Vyne/README.md

 # The "DeepAudit" Method
 DeepAudit doesn't just "read" code; it understands its structure through a four-phase pipeline:

-**1. The X-Ray (AST Parsing)**
+**1. The X-Ray (AST Parsing)**:
 Using the Tree-sitter engine (the same tech powering GitHub and VS Code), DeepAudit generates a Concrete Syntax Tree (CST) of the target file.
 This allows us to find imports and function calls even if they are obfuscated or hidden in complex logic.

-**2. The Truth Seeker (Dependency Guard)**
+**2. The Truth Seeker (Dependency Guard)**:
 Every identified library is cross-referenced in real-time against the PyPI/NPM registries.

 **The Problem**: AI often hallucinations "ideal" libraries (e.g., fastapi-secure-auth-v2).

 **The Solution**: DeepAudit flags any dependency not found on official mirrors as a CRITICAL HALLUCINATION.

-**3. Logic Integrity Scan**
+**3. Logic Integrity Scan**:
 We scan the AST for "Lazy AI Patterns":

 Dangerous Sinks: eval(), exec(), and os.system().

 Logic Flaws: Unclosed ports or unhandled exceptions in generated boilerplate.

-**4. Confidentiality Shield**
+**4. Confidentiality Shield**:
 A high-entropy regex engine scans for "Accidental Leaks"—strings that match the signature of AWS Keys, GitHub PATs, or Stripe Secrets.

 # Technical Stack